 Where: Big Oak Canyon (Silverado Canyon)

-*Siblings who are within the age range of the class (3-6 years old) must be registered as a regular participant.
+Siblings who are within the age range of class (3-6 years old) must be registered as a regular participant.
 Siblings outside the age range of class (age 2 or older than 6) are called ACORNS.
 We invite ACORNS to attend with their parents.
-There is a $30 fee per day for siblings ages 2 years old or older than 6.
+There is a $35 fee per day for siblings ages 2 years old or older than 6.
 There is no additional charge for children younger than 2 years old.
-Payment for ACORNS must be received at least one week prior to the date of class.
+Payment for ACORNS must be received at least one week prior to the camp date.

 What to bring